ayortanli/kafka-with-springboot/README.md

     //...
 }
 ```
 Next, lets define our consumers.
 This time, we'll create two consumer groups.

-One with 3 members and other one has 6 consumers.
-The important point here is that, if you want to consume messages in a partition in order, you should at most provide same number of consumers with partition numbers.
-In our example, our consumer group with 3 consumer will consume messages in partitions in order.
-Because Kafka will assign consumers to partitions one-by-one.
-On the other hand, second consumer group (with 6 consumer) will lose order while consuming.
-Since, some partitions will be assigned with more than one consumer (Most probably 2 consumer for each partition).
+First consumer group consists of two different consumers (receiver1a and receiver1b).
+Since we have 3 partitions, Kafka will assign two partitions to one consumer and one partition to the other one.

+Second consumer group contains 6 consumer threads which are call same listener method (receive2).
+This time, we create consumers by setting concurrency level of ListenerContainer.
+As a result, all our consumers call same listener method with multi-thread way.
+I have used concurrency just to see how different it works.
+It differs only in multi-thread nature and all consumers works in the same listener container.

+The important point in this example is that, if the number of consumers are less than number of partitions then some partitions will be assigned to the same consumers.
+If there are equal number of partitions and consumers then each consumer will handle one partition.
+Finally, if consumers are high in number then some of them will be idle and only be there for high availability.

 While defining our consumers, we set consumer group name by *groupId* parameter.
 Number of consumers are defined in *containerFactory* by setting concurreny level.
 For this example, different containerFactory beans with different concurrency are created in KafkaConsumerConfig class.:
 ```java